-Sylhet is a mix of street properties; 29 Parfett Street consists of 4 two bed four person flats and 1 three bed four person maisonette, all the other properties are houses varying from 4 to 5 beds.
+Sylhet is a mix of street properties; 29 Parfett Street consists of 4 two bedroom four person flats and 1 three bedroom four person maisonette, all the other properties are houses varying from 4 to 5 bedrooms.

 Sylhet issues secure and assured tenancies.
 Sylhet was de-registered as a housing co-operative in January 2007.
 CDS now owns and manages the scheme.

 - 13th October 2023

 - 14th December 2023

 Sylhet, formerly the New Sylhet Housing Co-op, was originally formed in July 1983 by a group of residents, the vast majority of whom originated from the Sylhet region of Bangladesh.

 After lengthy campaigning the co-operative purchased 34 multi-occupied, dilapidated houses in Parfett Street, Myrdle Street, and Jubilee Street in March 1986.
 Built at the end of the eighteenth century, the properties were in poor condition.

 The properties were renovated in stages by Solon Co-operative Housing Services.
 During the first phase 5 houses in Parfett Street were renovated and in phase two a further 7 houses in Parfett Street were demolished and rebuilt.
 Stage three saw the demolition of properties at Jubilee Street and the building of 3 new five bed houses.

 By the beginning of stage four, the rebuilding of the properties in Myrdle Street, the co-operative was having difficulty maintaining its status as an independent co-operative.
 The majority of members wanted to remain a co-operative, but some wished to have their homes managed for them by a traditional housing association.